About Mast Therapeutics

 Primary Purpose: Treatment

-|Official Title: ||Evaluation of Purified Poloxamer 188 in Children in Crisis (EPIC): A Phase 3 Randomized, Double-Blind, Placebo-Controlled, Multicenter Clinical Trial of ANX-188 (Purified Poloxamer 188) Injection in Children With Sickle Cell Disease Experiencing Vaso Occlusive Crisis |
+|Official Title: ||Evaluation of Purified Poloxamer 188 in Vaso-Occlusive Crisis of Sickle Cell Disease (EPIC): A Phase 3 Randomized, Double-Blind, Placebo-Controlled, Multicenter Clinical Trial of MST-188 (Purified Poloxamer 188) Injection in Subjects With Sickle Cell Disease Experiencing Vaso Occlusive Crisis |

 Primary Outcome Measures: